Table of Contents

 Otherwise, you should install Sisyphus yourself as explained below.

-Make a file .bootrollrc
+Make a file .bootrollrc in your home

-directory and edit the build_dir
+directory and edit the build_dir,

-and vcs_user
+install_dir and vcs_user

 variables according to your settings.
 The following is an example

-.bootrollrc
+.bootrollrc file:

 boot_roll: build_dir: /ufs/<yourlogin>/glt/build install_dir: /ufs/<yourlogin>/glt/installed vcs_user: <yourlogin> roots: [asfsdf-meta] sisyphus: url: sisyphus-configuration host: sjofar.sen.cwi.nl port: 3960 protocol: svn user: daybuild password: daybuild templates: reconf: ./reconf configure: CFLAGS="-g -O2 -m32 -Wall -Werror" ./configure --prefix=/ufs/<yourlogin>/glt/installed <%deps.each do |d|%>--with-<%= d.name%>=/ufs/<yourlogin>/glt/installed <%end%> --enable-maintainer-mode make: echo 'use make install' install: CFLAGS="-g -O2 -m32 -Wall -Werror" make install check: CFLAGS="-g -O2 -m32 -Wall -Werror" make check distcheck: CFLAGS="-g -O2 -m32 -Wall -Werror" DISTCHECK_CONFIGURE_FLAGS="<%deps.each do |d|%>--with-<%= d.name%>=/ufs/<yourlogin>/glt/installed <%end%>" make distcheck clean: make uninstall clean update: make uninstall ; svn update maintainer-clean: make uninstall maintainer-clean